WiECon2019 Blog Series: To Certify or Not Certify? That is the Question.

 - How is the course content delivered?
 Is it done well?
 Will you retain what you learn?

 - How well recognized and respected is the certification in the industry?

 - Will you gain access to a community and/or additional knowledge sharing?

 - How well does the certification align with your career goals?

 Benefits/ROI of Certification

 Each panelist indicated they were pleased they completed their certifications and would do it again.
 They also all said that they have used the knowledge gained to bring additional value in their current roles, but that their certifications weren’t required by their current employers.
-For both you and your employer, deciding whether to seek certification or not is a matter of weighing the time and cost investment against the benefits that you will receive.
+For both you and your employer, deciding whether to seek a eDiscovery certification or not is a matter of weighing the time and cost investment against the benefits that you will receive.
 Hopefully, the information we have shared will help make your decision easier.

-Additional eDiscovery Software Certification Information
+Additional eDiscovery Certification Information

 Additionally, we compiled a list of common certifications and basic information about what is involved and their costs.
 We have also included links to the entities offering the certifications.
 Please download eDiscovery Certification Options for more information.